 Academic Research and Related Activities.
 UA may share personal information with research collaborators as outlined in an approved human research protocol.
 If you are a participant in such a study, please contact the principal investigator or the Human Subjects Protection Program for more information on any such sharing.

-Other research and quality improvement projects may also share data derived from your personal information, but only in a de-identified manner unless you give your consent.
+Other research projects may also share data derived from your personal information, but only in a de-identified manner unless you give your consent.

 Alumni and Development Services.
 UA shares personal information with our alumni engagement and development partners, including the University of Arizona Alumni Association (UAAA) and the University of Arizona Foundation (UAF).
 These partners may have their own privacy policies that govern any relationship you may have with them.
 Please refer to their privacy policies for more information on their privacy practices, which may permit broader disclosures of information than what is described in this Statement.
 In particular, these alumni partners may provide your personal information for the purpose of providing you goods and services via third-party vendors, contractors or consultants.
 These third parties may compensate or share revenue with our alumni partners as part of this relationship; our alumni partners do not permit these third parties to use or re-disclose such information for unauthorized purposes or those not related to their contractual relationships.

 Other.
 In addition to the foregoing situations, other federal laws, state laws, or ABOR or UA policies may protect your information as confidential.
 In such circumstances, the University will not disclose your confidential information except as permitted in such law or policy.
 For a list of UA policies, visit policy.arizona.edu.

 We may also share aggregated or de-identified information, which cannot reasonably be used to identify you.